 Structuring a campaign is almost like ad targeting.

-A strong campaign structure will segment products and prioritize them accordingly.
 Campaign segmentation and priorities won’t affect your search relevance, but allow you to devote more resources towards certain products or product categories.

 Powered by selectively increased ad spending, your best-selling products will get seen more often by the people who want to buy them.
 Done correctly, you’ll see your overall return jump significantly.